 Procedures at University exams

-There are formal regulations which govern the conduct of examinations and all students are advised to consult the Regulation and Credit Framework for the Conferment of Awards and the Assessment Procedures Manual.
+There are formal regulations which govern the conduct of examinations and all students are advised to consult the Guide to Undergraduate Assessment and Award Processes.

 The key regulations that relate to the conduct of examinations are as follows:

 Attendance at all examinations and assessments associated with the approved programme of study is required and any candidate who fails to be present for such an examination at the time and place published by the Registry, department, or partner institution, except when prevented from doing so by illness or other sufficient cause, will be deemed to have failed in that part of the examination.

 All candidates are required to sit examinations at the location so appointed by the Academic Registrar, unless delegated to a collaborative partner, through a formal agreement.

 Only a candidate who is registered on a programme of study at the University and is eligible to do so, may sit the appropriate assessments, or enter the examination room for that programme.